Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 [^sp-46_2]: See Gisevius - To the Bitter End.
 Vol. II.
 Chapter 1.
 [Available](https://archive.org/details/in.ernet.dli.2015.167391 "Archive.org")

 [^sp-48]: On this point see also Schweitzer "The Philosophy of Civilization" p.
-271 et. seq.
+271 et seq.

 [^sp-50]: See post Ch.
 IV.
 The Sense of Responsibility for limitation of a theory of action, which attempts to derive its attainability from phenomenal reality.